Statistics

 You can add filters to your data for a more granular insight of your results.
 To filter the currently selected tab based on your desired segment, click on the +ADD FILTER button and select the item/s you wish to filter by.

 You can also change the Time Period of your data.
 The statistics show the Last 7 Days by default, but you can choose a different period by clicking on the calendar icon to the left of the +ADD FILTER button.
-You can choose a date as far back as January 2019.
+You can choose a date as far back as the last two years.

 You can also drill-down into your data in the Table Data panel.
 If you click on a specific data row, that segment will be added as a filter to the existing selection of filters and will remain for all other Statistics tabs you navigate to.